INDUSTRY ADVICE & SPONSORSHIPS

 BE WILLING TO WORK HARD

 From all my experience, I was able to figure out that I love digital marketing and I enjoy working with brands and creating content.
-So instead of waiting for more opportunities to be handed to me through CF, I used the skills I had learned (and googled the rest) to put together a media kit (more on this to come!) which I sent out along with hundreds of emails to PR departments and various smaller and local brands that I was interested in working with.
-At the time I had right around 1K followers (maybe a little more) so I knew getting paid to post and working with big brands was probably out of the question.
+So instead of waiting for more opportunities to be handed to me through CF, I used the skills I had learned (and googled the rest) to put together a media kit (more on this to come!) which I sent out along with hundreds (literally hundreds you guys) of emails to PR departments and various smaller and local brands that I was interested in working with.
+At the time I had right around 1K followers (maybe a little more) so I knew getting paid to post and working with big brands was probably out of the question, and honestly didn’t really want to accept payment until I had a better understand of what they needed from me.
 I pitched collaborations, giveaways and product reviews with smaller companies that fit my brand which helped me gain experience and learn what companies liked and didn't like when it came to partnerships.
 Starting out, I posted about products that were gifted to me by the brands I worked with, but from the very beginning I made sure that I tried out the products first and only post about the ones I’m truly interested in.
 If you look at sponsorships as a way to get free stuff and make “easy” money, you’re looking at it completely wrong.
+Something I’ve learned firsthand is, you need to truly have a passion for the products you’re posting about or your readers will see right through it.
 Bloggers and influencers (both macro and micro) are the new face of marketing, especially when it comes to digital marketing and it is our job to create unique, engaging and compelling content that fits the brand’s aesthetic and meets (or exceeds) what they’re looking to get out of the partnerships.

 REMEMBER THE END GOAL

 As exciting and fun as it is getting to test out new products and styles, it's still work and the focus needs to be on how you can help market the brand and their products.
 It needs to be a collaborative partnership which benefits both people, (but I always make sure the brand is benefiting more) or they probably won't want to work with you anymore.
 Nowadays, theres tons of influencer networks out there which you can request to join when you build up your following (most have 5k or 10k minimums) and have proven results with past campaigns.
 One of my favorites for bloggers just starting out is Infleunster.
+Theres also Heartbeat, Social Native and The 8.
 I work hard to build and maintain relationships with the brands I partner with, even to this day.

 The point of this is, there's opportunities out there, no matter what industry you're in, you just have to make them and never, ever take no for an answer.
 Research, make connections and reach out to those connections and learn from them.
 If you wanna be a photographer, contact a local photographer and ask to assist them.
 If you wanna manage a store, find a local business owner and ask to shadow them or intern so you can learn what its like.
 When it comes to sponsorships, It's all about goal setting; acknowledge that you're not going to start out getting campaigns with your favorite brands right away, and you're going to have to be willing to put in the work for free before you can start getting paid sponsorships.
 You're capable of doing whatever you set your mind to, just be willing to put in the work and make connections because nothing good ever comes easy!

 Thanks for reading and I hope this helped answer some of your questions!
+If you have more questions about what I do on a day to day basis be sure to check out my post about what I’m currently doing.
 Feel free to DM/message me anymore comments, I’ll be glad to help.

 SHOP THE LOOK: